 - The dimension of Informatics covers such areas as management information system, financial technology, data analytics, quantitative techniques, computer applications, information management, cognitive psychology and linguistics.

-- The aspect of Communication represents the services and teachings pertaining to areas as diverse as scientific writing, soft/social skills, professional development, interactive language lab, managerial communication, logic, critical thinking, publication support, guidance and counselling, research methodologies, critical pedagogy, literary and cultural scholarship.
+- The aspect of Communication represents the services and teachings pertaining to areas as diverse as scientific writing, soft/social skills, professional development, managerial communication, logic, critical thinking, publication support, guidance and counselling, research methodologies, critical pedagogy, literary and cultural scholarship.

 Figure 1: DoMIC as an Interdisciplinary Entity

-The functional position of DoMIC under SoM will be as shown in Figure 2 below – at the center of multiple Schools and programs with varying academic and administrative proximities.
-The administrative position under SoM is suggested after thorough analysis of DoMIC’s academic scopes and service potentials.
-The priority of DoMIC will involve running its own academic programs while providing services to (or collaborating with) relevant Schools, Departments and programs as necessary.
+The functional position of DoMIC under KUSOM is shown in Figure 2 below – at the center of multiple Schools and programs with varying academic and administrative proximities.
+The administrative position under KUSOM is suggested after thorough analysis of DoMIC’s academic scopes and service potentials.
+The priority of DoMIC is running its own academic programs while providing services to (or collaborating with) relevant Schools, Departments and programs as necessary.